 Ask Price is the price a seller is willing to accept for a cryptocurrency.
 Along with the price, the ask quote will generally also stipulate the number of units of such cryptocurrency willing to be sold at that price.

 ATH means “all-time high”, as in “all-time price high.”
+It is the opposite of ATL.
 In the context of cryptocurrencies, it refers to the highest price milestone that any given coin or token has ever achieved.

 When the market is bearish, it is expecting that the price is going to decrease.